Teacher Training Pathways

 If you want to experience teaching before you apply, the Department of Education offer a chance to try it out with the Get School Experience Service

 The BA Primary Education with QTS is a three-year degree programme.
 You apply directly to the University via UCAS and successful completion of the programme awards a degree and Qualified Teacher Status (QTS).

 Our PGCE programmes are for applicants who already have a degree.
 We offer both Primary and Secondary PGCE options.
 Applications are made via DFE Apply.
-The programme is a blend of subject knowledge, pedagogy, academic work and teaching experience.
-Your placements and pedagogy are provided by your University tutor and partnership staff.

 Primary PGCE options:

 Secondary PGCE options:

 We also offer a School Direct programme, where you apply directly to our school partners via DFE Apply.